-Climate is not the only factor dividing the Mayan people.
-Today’s Mayan territory falls within the boundaries of several nation-states.
-Most Mayan people live in Mexico and Guatemala, but there are also Mayan people living in El Salvador, Honduras and Belize.
+Climate is not the only factor dividing the Maya.
+Today’s Maya territory falls within the boundaries of several nation-states.
+Most Maya live in Mexico and Guatemala, but there are also Maya living in El Salvador, Honduras and Belize.

-Because of these national divisions, the political situation for Mexican Mayans can be quite different from that of Guatemalan Mayans.
-For example, one of the biggest problems facing Mexican Mayans is lack of access to farmland.
-In response to this, the Zapatistas, a guerilla army composed of peasants and some Mayans, have protested and called for land reform in southern Mexico.
+Because of these national divisions, the political situation for Mexican Maya can be quite different from that of Guatemalan.
+For example, one of the biggest problems facing those in Mexico is lack of access to farmland.
+In response to this, the Zapatistas, a guerilla army composed of peasants and some Maya, have protested and called for land reform in southern Mexico.

-In Guatemala, Mayans have joined together in a pan-Mayan movement to protest the human rights abuses they have suffered at the hands of paramilitary forces acting in concert with the national government.
+In Guatemala, Maya have joined together in a pan-Maya movement to protest the human rights abuses they have suffered at the hands of paramilitary forces acting in concert with the national government.

-In both cases, the Mayan people have emerged as forces to be dealt with on a national level.
-The map above shows the modern national boundaries that divide the Mayan people.
+In both cases, the Maya have emerged as forces to be dealt with on a national level.
+The map above shows the modern national boundaries that divide the Maya.